 I sent the photo straight away to a couple of colleagues, who felt it was rather a dashing improvement on the staid technical term.

 Hiking safety in tropical forests

-There are ranger guide services that you can ask for in Penang State Park, but usually I can manage the smaller ones of Malaysia’s forest parks with a map of the trails, because I have a sense of what is meant by ‘trail’ in these parts.
-This is riskier for hikers who are not used to jungle trekking in general, since you would be less habituated to recognise what could be considered a trail.
-These are also more trafficked by the public, so the trails are more obvious.
+There are ranger guide services that you can ask for in Penang State Park, but usually I can manage the smaller of Malaysia’s forest parks with a map of the trails, as I have a sense of what is meant by ‘trail’ in these parts.
+More like ‘woods’ rather than ‘jungle’, these are also more trafficked by the public.

 Arriving at the meromictic lake in the wrong season